Jaylen Waddle Player Prop Bets for NFL Week 8 | Miami vs. Buffalo 10/31/2021

 Matchup vs. Buffalo

-- Waddle had 48 receiving yards in one career matchup against the Bills, 5.5 fewer than his receiving yards prop bet over/under for Sunday's game (53.5).
+- Against the Bills, Waddle collected 48 receiving yards in single career matchup, 4.5 fewer than his over/under for Sunday's game.

-- Waddle did not have a touchdown catch in that outing against the Bills.
+- Waddle did not have a touchdown catch in that contest against the Bills.

-- The 192.8 passing yards the Bills allow per game makes them the NFL's best pass defense this season.
+- The Bills are giving up 192.8 passing yards per game this year, the NFL's best pass defense.

-- The Bills have given up five touchdowns through the air (0.8 per game).
-They are first in the NFL in that category.
+- With five passing TDs conceded this season, the Bills defense is ranked first in the league.

 Recent Performances